fleetdm/fleet/handbook/engineering/README.md

 Our goal is to answer every question with a link to the docs and/or result in a documentation update.

-> **Remember**, when submitting any pull request that changes Markdown files in the docs, request an editor review from Chris McGillicuddy, who will escalate to the [on-call engineer](https://fleetdm.com/handbook/engineering#oncall-rotation) as needed.
+> **Remember**, when submitting any pull request that changes Markdown files in the docs, request an editor review from Kathy Satterlee, who will escalate to the [on-call engineer](https://fleetdm.com/handbook/engineering#oncall-rotation) as needed.

 ### Tracking